gopinathsjsu/team-project-piedpiper/Project Journals/abhiteja_journal.md

 ### Sprint 4 (Apr 13 - Apr 22):

 ### 1. What tasks did I work on?
+      Developed hotel booking page and decided on how to implement dynamic pricing for various selections on the frontend.

 ### 2. What am I planning to work on next?
+       Collaborate with my teammate Santosh to implement dynamic pricing in the backend and fetch the data to display it for the user.
+       Also, planning to work on integration of all the developed views with the backend.

 ### 3. What tasks blockers did I have?
+       Implemented the flow right after backend logic for dynamic pricing was developed.

 ### Sprint 5 (Apr 22 - May 1):

 ### 1. What tasks did I work on?
+       Worked on integration with backend.
+Integrated signup pages, booking summary page and hotel booking page with backend.
+       Worked on state management.

 ### 2. What am I planning to work on next?
+       Planning to work on customer loyalty by developing a view where the customer can view the reward points.
+       Recheck the low level design to verify if we need any attributes to be added for customer loyalty implementation.
 ### 3. What tasks blockers did I have?
+       No blockers.

 ### Sprint 6 (May 2 - May 11):

 ### 1. What tasks did I work on?
+       Developed a view for customer loyalty where in a customer can view the reward points based on his/her previous bookings.
+       Worked with Santosh and decided on how the reward points can be shown on the frontend.
 ### 2. What am I planning to work on next?
+       Test the entire workflow and refactor the AJAX calls if required.
+Also, deploy the frontend if everything works as required.

 ### 3. What tasks blockers did I have?
+       No blockers.

 ### Sprint 7 (May 11 - May 15):